 Nicholas Routley for The Australian Stage

-Xenia was awarded a Bachelor of Music from the Queensland Conservatorium Griffith University (QGCU) in 2018 with first class honours and the University Medal for Academic Achievement.
+In May, Xenia received her Master's Degree from the Juilliard School of Music, while the recipient of the prestigious Kovner Fellowship.
+Prior she gained her Bachelor of Music from the Queensland Conservatorium Griffith University (QGCU) in 2018 with first class honours and the University Medal for Academic Achievement.
 In 2019, Xenia was a scholar of the Melba Opera Trust program supported by the Amelia Joscelyne Scholarship.
 In that same year, she studied in New York supported by the prestigious Opera Foundation for young Australians’ Lady Fairfax New York Scholarship in 2018.
 Following her scholarship, she participated in the Carnegie Hall SongStudio 2020 program.

 In 2021, she worked closely with Opera Queensland as a young artist, performing as a touring soloist Festival of Outback Opera 2021, West Village concerts, as well as “Cherubino” their new production of The Marriage of Figaro.
 In Australia, she also regularly featured the Brisbane Racing Club’s Under the Stars Members’ Evenings as their Arts Ambassador.

 Recent performances in New York include Ravel’s Shéhérazade in Pierre Vallet’s Liederabend; Bach’s B Minor Mass conducted by Richard Egarr with the Philharmonia Baroque Orchestra and Juilliard J415 players; “Aristeo” in the Juilliard’s new production of Luigi Rossi’s Orfeo.
 She is proudly supported by the American Australian Association.